tiffbouchard/forkpitch/README.md

 ![Heroku](https://heroku-badges.herokuapp.com/?app=heroku-badges)

 ### About
-Forkpitch is a platform for your inner critic.
 This app uses [this](https://github.com/omardelarosa/pitchfork-npm) third-party API that scrapes Pitchfork review data and lets you to leave your opinions on album reviews.

 ### Technologies Used
 - HTML/CSS